Back to all posts

 Before you touch a single thing, let’s talk about safety.
 A sewer backup isn’t just messy; it’s a serious health hazard.
 The water is contaminated with bacteria, viruses, and other pathogens that can make you and your family very sick.
 Protecting yourself is the most important part of the cleanup process.
 Taking a few minutes to gear up properly and ventilate the space can prevent health issues down the road.
 If the scope of the cleanup feels too big or unsafe, it’s always best to call in professionals who are equipped to handle these situations.
 Your well-being comes first, always.

-Must-Have Protective Gear
+Your Protective Gear Checklist

 Think of this as your non-negotiable uniform for cleanup.
 You need to create a complete barrier between your body and the contaminated water.
 Start with waterproof rubber boots that go up to your knees and a pair of heavy-duty rubber gloves that cover your wrists.
 Protect your eyes with safety goggles, and most importantly, wear a protective mask.
 The Illinois Department of Public Health recommends an N95 or HEPA respirator to avoid inhaling airborne contaminants.
 Regular dust masks won’t cut it here.
 This gear is your first and best line of defense against the harmful germs lurking in the water.